Creating a Task Server

 Secret Access Key - Your S3 secret access key

-PostgreSQL - Task Manager- Optional
+PostgreSQL - Task Manager and Action Manager

 {